gofullstack/capistrano-chef/README.md

 This defines the same roles using Chef's [search feature](http://wiki.opscode.com/display/chef/Search).
 Nodes are searched using the given query.
 The node's `ipaddress` attribute is used by default, but another (top-level) attribute can be specified in the options.
 The rest of the options are the same as those used by Capistrano.

 Chef configuration options are loaded by [Knife](http://wiki.opscode.com/display/chef/Knifehttp://wiki.opscode.com/display/chef/Knife), looking for `.chef/knife.rb` in the current directory or one its parent directories.

+To generate this file, run the following from the root of your project:

+    $ knife configure -i

 License
 -------